deruocheng/deruocheng.github.io/_pages/about.md

 #     <p>123 your address street</p>
 #     <p>Your City, State 12345</p>

-news:  # includes a list of news items
+news: false # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
-selected_papers: # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social:  # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 Research Scientist with Nanyang Technological University